Algorithmic Trading Signals Tutorial

 Algorithmic Strategies

-There are tens of different algorithmic trading strategies.
-You can even combine two or more strategies to build a multi-trading system.
+There are dozens of different algorithmic trading strategies.
+Multiple strategies can also be combined to build a multi-strategy trading system.

 (1) Trend-Following Algorithmic Strategies